dreamfactorysoftware/df-docs/docs/Installing DreamFactory/windows-installation.md

 ## Prerequisites

 These instructions will apply only to a fresh 64-bit Windows 2019 or 2022 Server.
 The server must not have any other IIS/web applications running on it in order to work with DreamFactory.
 You will need to be able to access the GUI of the server via something like RDP, the ability to transfer files from your client machine to the server, and it is recommended to turn IE enhanced security **off** to make downloading some of the necessary installation files easier.
+Other applications might be able to be ran on the same IIS instance as DreamFactory, however this is not typically supported.

+A local Administrator account is also required at minimum for testing permissions, and possibly in perpetuity for IIS permissions.

 ## Server Role setup